 How to send invoices through email

 When sending an invoice by email, it’s best to attach it as a PDF file for easy sharing and printing.
 If you don’t want to create invoices manually, you can generate them from templates using accounting software.
-Some software like QuickBooks Online can sync with your existing email providers.
+Software like QuickBooks Online syncs with your existing email providers.